pnp/PnP/Samples/Core.SiteInformation/readme.md

 Most calls can only be performed with Site Collection permissions, however some require access to the tenant.
 Review the code to follow the required tenant permissions calls.

 ## Application Settings ##
-Because the solution has two interface, application settings need to be configured in to places...the app.config of the console application project and the web.config of the MVC web app project.
-The follow code sample outlines the appSettings that need to be configured with values specific to your tenant/environment:
+Because the solution has two interface, application settings need to be configured in the web.config of the web site application project.

 ```XML
 <appSettings>